rishabh1403/blog-source/posts/coding/leetcode/2020/04/1252-cells-with-odd-values-in-matrix.md

 ```

 The code here is the counterpart of the solution discussed above.
 We have
-created two arrays row and col of size na nd m respectively.
+created two arrays row and col of size `n` and `m` respectively.

-Next, we increment the values of allthe indices.
+Next, we increment the values of all the indices.
 At last, we find the count of
-odd vales and return it.
+odd values and return it.

 Here are the stats on submission